kreijack/bombrowser/tests/ok/TESTS-v0.4.5.md

 - press "close"
 - reopen the edit window on the same code as described in the "preparatory steps"

-Expected results:
+Expected results #4:
 the removed drawing is not present

 Passed: [X]

-### 11.8 - view drawing

-Preparatory steps:
-- insert code 820001 in the "BOMBrowser codes list" window
-- press search
-- press the right mouse button on the first entry and select "Edit code..." command
-- The Edit code windows appears

-Test description:
+Test description #5:
 - click with the RMB on the drawing list panel
+- execute the command "delete drawing" on mutiple drawings
+- press "save..." button
+- press "ok"
+- press "close"
+- reopen the edit window on the same code as described in the "preparatory steps"

+Expected results #5:
+the removed drawings are not present

+Passed: [X]

+Test description #6:
+- click with the RMB on the drawing list panel
 - execute the command "view drawing" on a drawing

-Expected results:
+Expected results #6:
 the selected drawing is showed

 Passed: [X]

-Test description #2:
+Test description #7:
 - doubleclick on a drawing in the drawing list panel

-Expected results #2:
+Expected results #7:
 the selected drawing is showed

 Passed: [X]

+Test description #8:
+- select multiple drawings
+- click with the RMB on the drawing list panel
+- execute the command "view drawing" on a drawing

+Expected results #8:
+the selected drawings are showed

+Passed: [X]

-### 11.10 - del a child
+### 11.13 - Copy multiple drawings

 Preparatory steps:
 - insert code 820001 in the "BOMBrowser codes list" window
 - press search
 - press the right mouse button on the first entry and select "Edit code..." command
 - The Edit code windows appears
+- insert code 820002 in the "BOMBrowser codes list" window
+- press search
+- press the right mouse button on the first entry and select "Edit code..." command
+- A second Edit code windows appears

 Test description:
+- In the first edit window select multiple drawings
+- click with the RMB on the drawings list
+- execute the command "copy drawings lines"
+- In the second edit window click with the RMB on the drawings list
+- execute the command "paste drawings lines"
+- press "save..." button
+- press "close"
+- reopen the edit window on the 2n code as described in the "preparatory steps"

+Expected results:
+the copied drawings are present

+Passed: [X]

+Test description #2:
 - click with the RMB on the children list panel
 - execute the command "delete row" on a line
 - press "save..." button